Quantum thermodynamics, quantum correlations and quantum coherence in accelerating Unruh-DeWitt detectors in both steady and dynamical state: Abstract

 \section{Abstract}

 We investigate the interplay between quantum thermodynamics, quantum correlations, and quantum coherence within the framework of the Unruh-DeWitt (UdW) detector model.
-By analyzing both the steady and dynamical states of various quantum resources (including steerability, entanglement, quantum discord, and coherence), we study how these resources evolve under Markovian and non-Markovian environments.
-Furthermore, we investigate the impact of both the Unruh temperature and the energy levels on three key quantum phenomena: thermodynamic evolution, quantum correlations, and quantum coherence, considering different initial state preparations.
-The hierarchical structure relating quantum correlations and quantum coherence is determined.
-We further examine the thermodynamic performance of a quantum heat engine, highlighting the influence of memory effects and classical correlations on heat exchange, work extraction, and efficiency.
-Our results reveal that non-Markovian dynamics can enhance the preservation of quantum correlations and improve the engine's efficiency compared to purely Markovian regime.
-These findings provide insights into the role of quantum correlations and quantum coherence in quantum thermodynamic processes and open avenues for optimizing quantum devices operating in relativistic or open-system settings.
+By analyzing both the steady and dynamical states of various quantum resources-including steerability, entanglement, quantum discord, and coherence-we study how these resources evolve under Markovian and non-Markovian environments.
+Furthermore, the hierarchical structure relating quantum correlations and quantum coherence is established.
+We also examine the thermodynamic performance of a quantum heat engine, highlighting the influence of memory effects and classical correlations on heat exchange, work extraction, and efficiency.

 \keywords{Quantum correlations, Unruh-DeWitt detector, Quantum thermodynamics, Quantum heat engines, Markovian, Non-Markovian, Entanglement, Quantum coherence.}